cjrh/silly-golang-monad/README.md

 # silly-golang-monad

-*Disclosure: I don't really know Go expert, I was just experimenting!*
+*Disclosure: I don't really know Go, I was just experimenting!*

 This is the `main.go` module: